ceydaulubas/TMDb-react-api/README.md

 When I went to Home file.
 I had to install Axios (`npm i axios`) for getting TMBD Api.
 I used two times Axios because I needed the accessing popular and top rated movies data.
 <br/>
 In the Home file, I added the SearchBar component and MovieList component for showing them on the main page.
+Moreover, while search movie, tv show or person, you will see the list in home page.
 <br/>
 I wanted to show a movie list with a slider and after some research, I learned that I need to use Carousels in the Bootstrap for react js.
 <br/>